changking/riak_core/docs/ring_claim.md

 - the above properties should be upheld if nodes are added one-by-one, or joined in bulk;

-- vnodes should ideally be spaced as a far as possible, not just minimally.
+- vnodes should ideally be spaced as a far as possible, not just minimally;

+- consideration needs to be given to multiplication of copysets in large clusters, and the potential for loss of data access on recovery from mass power failure.

 Each of these properties will be examined in turn, and the explanation of those properties will hint at both how Riak may fail to meet some of these properties, and how that failure could be resolved.
 The specific problems in Riak and the proposed solution will be explained in a later section.